Bindu (actress)

-Bindu made her film debut in 1962, starring in her first movie Anpadh as Kiran.
+Bindu made her film debut in 1962 at age 21, starring in her first film Anpadh as Kiran.
 In 1969, she starred in Ittefaq as Renu, and in Do Raaste as Neela.
-Both films were box-office hits, and Bindu had then received her first nominations for a Filmfare award for her performances in both of the films.
+Both films were box-office hits, and Bindu received two nominations for the Filmfare Award for Best Supporting Actress for her performance in both the films.
 In 1972, she starred in Dastaan as Mala, and received her third nomination for a Filmfare award for the film.
 In 1973, Bindu was then cast in Abhimaan as Chitra.
 The film was yet another box-office hit, attributing to Bindu's credibility at the time.
 Her performance in the movie led her to receive her fourth nomination for a Filmfare award.
 Then, in 1974, she starred in films Hawas as Kamini, and in Imtihan as Rita.
 Both films were commercially successful, and Bindu received two more Filmfare nominations.
-In 1976, she then starred in Arjun Pandit as Sarla, and received her last nomination for a Filmfare award.
+In 1976, she then starred in Arjun Pandit as Sarla, and received her last nomination for a Filmfare Award.

 Early life

 Bindu was born to film producer Nanubhai Desai and Jyotsna in Hanuman Bhagda, a small village in the Valsad district in Gujarat and was raised alongside her seven siblings.
 Bindu's father died in 1954 when she was 13 and being the eldest daughter, the burden of earning money fell on her shoulders.

-Actors/Directors/Producers Aruna Irani, Indra Kumar, Adi Irani and Firoz Irani are her first cousins (Their mothers are sisters).
+Aruna Irani, Indra Kumar, Adi Irani and Firoz Irani are her first cousins.